 The topic at hand is a critique of the ultra-rich.
 It is an easy target of a roast, to be sure, and I’m not sure Triangle of Sadness has anything particularly interesting to say on the topic, and certainly nothing remotely subtle or believable.
 But even if it’s a film without interesting ideas, it is not a film without merit, and, in spite of the grating length and unlikeable characters, I ultimately think Triangle of Sadness works as a nasty comedy.

 We follow the power couple of Carl (Harris Dickinson), a male model, and Yaya (Charlbi Dean), an Instagram influencer, as they experience a catastrophic trip on board an ultra-expensive yacht cruise.
-They cross paths with both the billionaires who rely on the lower class for basic functioning and the workers who tend to the wealthy, culminating in some outrageous physical set pieces.
+They cross paths first with the billionaires who rely on the lower class for basic functioning, then also with the laborers who tend to the wealthy, culminating in some outrageous physical set pieces.
 If this sounds like Parasite but on a boat and not as good… bingo!